 - Garmin FR230The control clock is configured for the highest possible quality: GPS+GLONASS every secondThis is the one shown in red color.

 When analyzing the route I'm going to skip the beginning, because it's an area I've passed through three times and with so many lines it's a bit confusing, so I'm going to go directly to the parts where we have more clarity.
 However you can make your own analysis from here.

 I start with this marked curve area.
 Remember that if you click on the image you will see it at a larger size.

-The Garmin FR230 is the one that marks the right track, it marks the turns perfectly all the time.
-The first one to be excluded from the comparison is the Suunto Spartan Sport that decides to travel by plane over the mountains in a totally straight line.
-You can see that with that GPS configuration it is totally useless.
-The next one is the Garmin 935 that despite starting well with the first straight line (the direction of travel is from "down to up"), it simply intuits that it is a zone of curves.
-It makes ripples in the road but it goes constantly off track.
+The Garmin FR230 is the one that marks the correct route, it marks the turns perfectly at all times.
+The first to be excluded from the comparison is the Suunto Spartan Sport that decides to travel by plane flying over the mountains in a completely straight line.
+You can see that with that GPS configuration it proves to be totally useless.
+Next is the Garmin 935 which despite starting well with the first straight line (the direction of travel is from "bottom to top"), it simply senses that it is a curvy area.
+It makes undulations in the road but goes constantly off track.